Uniswap/docs/docs/sdk/v4/guides/advanced/02-create-pool.md

   - i.e. `79228162514264337593543950336` is the starting price for a 1:1 pool

 Now the pool is initialized and you can add liquidity to it.

+## Important Note on Initial Liquidity

+When creating a new pool, it's critical to understand that initializing a pool without liquidity can be dangerous.
+An empty pool's spot price is freely manipulatable since there is no liquidity to resist price movements.

+This means that on the first liquidity provision, if proper slippage parameters are not set:

+1. Malicious actors can manipulate the price before the first position is minted
+2. The first position can be mispriced and have incorrect asset ratios

+To safely add the first liquidity to a new pool:

+- Always use appropriate slippage parameters when minting the first position
+- Consider adding liquidity immediately after pool creation in the same transaction.
+Reference our [Mint Position guide](../liquidity/01-minting-position.md) for proper liquidity addition practices.